 Attorney Robert J. Binstock has more than 30 years of experience handling complex personal injury litigation.
 He served as chair for the American Association of Justice’s Zimmer Hip Implant Litigation Group.

-If you have hip pain or other health problems after receiving a metal-on-metal implant, call the attorneys at Reich & Binstock at 713-352-7883 or 877-643-3099 toll free, or fill out our online form to schedule a free, no-obligation consultation.
+If you have hip pain or other health problems after receiving a metal-on-metal implant, call the Houston attorneys at Reich & Binstock at 713-622-7271 or fill out our contact form below to schedule a free, no-obligation consultation.
+It doesn’t matter what state you live in — we represent clients nationwide who have been injured by defective medical devices.
 You may be entitled to compensation for medical expenses, pain and suffering, and other losses.